 Battle of Puebla

-During the Battle of Puebla, Latinos in California heard about the wars and decided to raise money for Mexican troops.
-From forming a patriotic network to donating resources, local residents would gather together to fight for freedom and democracy in Mexico.
+During the Battle of Puebla, Latinos in California heard about the war and decided to raise money for Mexican troops.
+From forming a patriotic network to donating resources, residents would gather together to fight for freedom and democracy in Mexico.

-During the 1940’s, the Chicano Movement started to increase in popularity and brought Cinco de Mayo to light.
-The early celebrations would bring in war heroes to celebrate their resilience and their perseverance, while other celebrations included reenactments of the war itself.
-People identified with the victory of Puebla and marked the occasions with parades, bands, and music.
-Despite the holiday not being so popular in Mexico, the United States started to celebrate the holiday more prominently in the 50s.
+During the 1940s, the Chicano Movement started to increase in popularity and brought Cinco de Mayo to light.
+The early celebrations would bring in war heroes to celebrate their resilience and their perseverance, while other festivities included re-enactments of the war.
+People identified with the victory of Puebla and marked the occasion with parades, bands, and music.
+Despite the holiday not being so prevalent in Mexico, the United States started to celebrate the holiday more prominently in the 50s.

-Although Mexico does not really celebrate the win at Puebla, the town where the war was fought still host reenactments of the war.
-In America, they continue to have parties and organize parades filled with live music in cities with large Latino populations.
-Cinco de Mayo parties are filled with Mexican delicacies and prominently display the colors of the Mexican flag.
-From LA to Chicago to Houston, Cinco de Mayo is remembered as a day filled with happiness and to face our challenges head-on.
+Although Mexico does not celebrate the win at Puebla, the town where the war was fought still host reenactments of the battle.
+In the United States, revelers mark the occasion with parties, parades, Mexican folk dancing, listening to mariachi music, and relishing traditional Mexican delicacies.
+From Los Angeles to Chicago to Houston, Cinco de Mayo is remembered as a day filled with happiness and to face our challenges head-on.

 What is your favorite Cinco de Mayo tradition?
 Tell us in the comments!

 We are sorry that this post was not useful for you!